 - Weather: Please check out the expected weather at least 2 or 3 days prior to arrival, and be prepared for weather that can be either cold or hot.
 Come with layers.
 Bring plenty of water – small hydration packs are best.

-- Children: If you are unable to add a child between 0-7 years old it is due to the fact that we have reached the carrying capacity for children with car seats.
-Our truck design limits the number of children requiring car seats.
+- Children: We do not have age restrictions, we have children of all ages go on tour every day.
+When booking, if you are unable to add a child between 0-7 years old it is due to the fact that we have reached the carrying capacity for children in car seats.
+Our truck design limits the number of children requiring car seats, we cannot accommodate all families needing space for car seats.
+Note: we DO NOT supply car seats, you must bring your own

-- Strict Passenger Limits: Please book the exact number of persons joining the tour, including children of all ages.
+- Strict Passenger Limits: Please book the exact number of persons joining the tour, including children of all ages, yes, even babies have to have a ticket.
 If you arrive in our office needing seats for more people, we will not be able to squeeze them on tour.
 Be sure to book far in advance, as we do sell out.
 With Daily passenger limits we cannot add more seats to a tour that does not have enough seats.
+Remember, babies need a confirmed ticket, we do not allow lap children, everyone counts towards the passenger limit.

-- Photographic Tours are no longer available, 2019 was the last of photographic tours to Upper Antelope Canyon.
-Plenty of great photos can be taken on the Sightseer’s Tour, keep in mind it’s all hand-held photography, no tripods or monopods.
+- Photographic Tours for professional photographers are no longer available, by order of the Navajo Nation 2019 was the last of the photographic tours to Upper Antelope Canyon.
+Nor are we able to accommodate photo shoots inside the canyon, commercial use photography/productions are simply not allowed right now, it’s unknown if we will ever be able to conduct such tours.
+Plenty of great photos can be taken on the Sightseer’s Tour, keep in mind it’s all hand-held photography now, tripods and monopods are not allowed on tour anymore.

 READ ALL DETAILS ABOUT THE CANCELLATION POLICY: